CSNLWigner/idegrendszeriModellezes/README.md

 To quickly get to the exercices run the corresponding demo (e.g., HH_demo.Rmd) in Rstudio (https://www.rstudio.com)

-or the file 'run_demo.R' to run the demos in R (https://www.r-project.org).

-Demos are in the 'Demos' folder.
+Demos are defined in the 'Demos' folder.
 Each demo has three separate R files with the following structure:
-* xxx_demo.R: interface for the demo.
-Sets the parameters, runs the simulations and plots the result.
 * xxx_sim.R: defines the simulations.
 * xxx_consts.R: defining constants.
+* (xxx_demo.R: Only if you don't use RStudio.
+Interface for the demo.
+Sets the parameters, runs the simulations and plots the result.)

 Currently there are two demos implemented:
 * Nernst equation and membrane potential